Xetibo/ReSet-Doc/sections/result/dbus.typ

 #pagebreak()

 #subsubsection("Daemon and Application")
-As explained in @Introduction, ReSet will include a daemon and appropriate client application.
-It is therefore necessary to use inter-process communication to provide functionality on the application.
-In this section, example usages and the IPC architecture are elaborated.

 DBus first registers a service-providing application with a name.
 This name will then either be available for the user session in the operating system or the entire system, depending on the session the application requests.
+ReSet will only request a session namespace, but it will communicate to sytem namespaces such as the org.freedesktop.DBus namespace.

 On this namespace, the application can register objects that will be responsible for providing functionality to potential clients.
-Each object does this by using interfaces that the application can define, this means that you can implement both generic interfaces for each object to implement, or create a specific interface for a specific object.
+Each object does this by using interfaces that the application can define, this means that you can implement both generic interfaces for each object to implement, or create a specific interface for a specific object @dbus.

 In @dbus_usage, an example client is shown which calls a function on the org.Xetibo.ReSet namespace.